Discover the key differences between GEA and EFM and find out which is right for your business

 GEA avoids the majority of the installation cost, and delivers it’s service at a slightly lower cost per month.
 The biggest difference between the two services is availability.
 GEA takes advantage of existing fibre networks, keeping costs lower, but this can means there are areas where it’s unavailable.
 EFM is much more widely available because of the extra cable you’re paying for in the installation cost.

 Regardless of the size of your business, the Leasedline.co.uk team will be able to identify a solution that matches both your budget and requirements.

 At the end of the day, your ‘GEA vs EFM’ choice will probably come down to availability.
 The upfront costs of EFM are substantial, and the benefits it delivers over GEA are quite slim.
-Either one will, however, provide immense value for a growing business over an off the shelf broadband package.
+Either one will provide immense value for a growing business over an off-the-shelf broadband package.

-If you are considering opting for Ethernet First Mile as your business’ connection solution, start comparing the best EFM deals available online.
+If you’re considering opting for Ethernet First Mile as your business’ connection solution, start comparing the best EFM deals available online.

 Otherwise, learn more if you are looking for a competitive GEA leased line deal.

 For more information on the best leased line solution for your business, get in touch online today.